temple (Buddhist)

 certification issued by a temple to prove affiliation

-fee charged by a gambling house, house cut, banker's fee
+fee charged by a gambling house

 system used during the Edo period where commoners had to register with a temple in order to prove their Buddhist faith